hejiepn/massive_parallel_fir_filter/docs/project/specification.rst

 Example "Pacman": Aim of the project is the implementation of the video game "Pacman" for exhibition at TUB pupils' day to advocate SoC design.

+**Executive summary of customer requirements ("Lastenheft", "Pflichtenheft")**

+* Project: FPGA IN MUSIC AND AUDIO PROCESSING
+* Content: Aim of the project is the implementation of different audio processing techniques to manipulate the output audio to the chosen mode based on the input audio.

 Functional Specification
 ------------------------